jwulf/deathstar-appliance/README.md

 git reset --hard
 git checkout 1.0-stable

-This will reset your appliance code to the latest stable version
+This will reset your appliance code to the latest stable version.

 Switching to the Test Branch
 ============================